Uncertainty Quantification for Recursive Estimation in Adaptive Safety-Critical Control: Abstract

 \section{Abstract}

 In this paper, we present a framework for online parameter estimation and uncertainty quantification in the context of adaptive safety-critical control.
-First, we demonstrate how incorporating a history stack of data into the classic recursive least squares algorithm facilitates parameter convergence under relaxed excitation conditions.
-Our key observation is that the estimate generated by this algorithm at any point in time is an affine transformation of the initial estimate.
-This property allows for parameterizing the uncertainty associated with such estimates using objects that are closed under affine transformation, such as zonotopes and Gaussian distributions, and enables the efficient propagation of such uncertainty metrics along the trajectory of the parameter estimates.
-We illustrate how such an approach facilitates the synthesis of safety-critical controllers for systems with parametric uncertainty using control barrier functions.
-Finally, we demonstrate the advantages of online adaptation and uncertainty quantification via numerical examples.
+The key insight enabling our approach is that the parameter estimate generated by the continuous-time recursive least squares (RLS) algorithm at any point in time is an affine transformation of the initial parameter estimate.
+This property allows for parameterizing such estimates using objects that are closed under affine transformation, such as zonotopes, and enables the efficient propagation of such set-based estimates as time progresses.
+We illustrate how such an approach facilitates the synthesis of safety-critical controllers for systems with parametric uncertainty and additive disturbances using control barrier functions, and demonstrate the utility of our approach through illustrative examples.